Mercedes College (Adelaide)

 Mercedes College is an independent Roman Catholic co-educational primary and High day school located in the Adelaide inner-south suburb of Springfield, South Australia, Australia.

 Established by the Sisters of Mercy in 1954 as a boarding school for girls, it is now a co-educational day school.
-Mercedes is an International Baccalaureate (IB) school, and offers the PYP, MYP, and IB Diploma programmes as well as the South Australian Certificate of Education (SACE).
+Mercedes is an International Baccalaureate (IB) school, and offers the PYP, MYP, and South Australian Certificate of Education (SACE) programmes.